 The time is now.

-Add your name or the name of your congregation/organization by filling in the information below.
+Sign your name or the name of your congregation/organization to the Declaration by filling in the information below and pressing submit.

 Are you signing on behalf of your congregation or an organization?